 Overall, take time to consider your options when it comes to financing.
 Remember, your first priority should always be to finance your growth through sales whenever possible.
 Your second priority should be to finance growth through projected sales that allow you to secure low-cost debt or loans.
 Needless to say, only take the money that you need.
 Avoid racking up debt and keep operations as lean as possible.
 And before you enter into a financing agreement, do your homework to get smart on what it means for your business today, tomorrow, and down the line.

-Want more information on financing your business? of passionate hardware entrepreneurs and get guidance on growth financing sent straight to your inbox.
+Want more information on financing your business?
+Join our community of passionate hardware entrepreneurs and get guidance on growth financing sent straight to your inbox.